viamrobotics/docs/docs/tutorials/try-viam-sdk.md

 async def main():
   robot = await connect()

-  # Get the board component from the Viam Rover
+  # Get the base component from the Viam Rover
   roverBase = Base.from_robot(robot, 'viam_base')

+  # Move the Viam Rover in a square
   await moveInSquare(roverBase)

   await robot.close()